Self-compassion: what is it?

-A warm, supportive and caring relationship with your child helps your child feel safe and secure.
-When your child feels safe and secure, your child is more likely to try things and face challenges.
+A warm, supportive and caring relationship with you helps your child feel safe and secure.
+When your child feels safe and secure, they’re more likely to try things and face challenges.
 They’re also more likely to be kind to themselves when things don’t go their way, because they know you won’t judge or criticise them.

-- Spend time playing with your child and encouraging your child’s interests – for example, playing with Lego, doing jigsaws, kicking balls, reading and so on.
+- Spend time playing with your child and encouraging their interests – for example, playing with Lego, doing jigsaws, kicking balls, reading and so on.
 This sends a simple message – you’re important to me.